Awareness

 • Children and Adults with Attention Deficit Hyperactivity Disorder (CHADD): This national non-profit supports individuals, their families, and professionals, with ADHD by providing evidence-based information and advocating for equity, inclusion, and universal rights.
 Their page on women and girls with ADHD is a great place to start if you’re looking to find the most up-to-date and reliable information.

-🌱 Promoting Well-Being
+🌱 Promoting well-being

 Creating a supportive environment extends beyond external factors and involves empowering women to prioritize their well-being